TaskMasterErnest/taskmasterernest.github.io/content/posts/012-kubernetes-admission-controllers.md

   PatchType: func() *admissionv1.PatchType {
     pt := admissionv1.PatchTypeJSONPatch
     return &pt
  }(),
 }, nil
 ```
-- after this response is sent back to the webhook server handler, the request ID is matched against the response ID so that that webhook server knows which of the requests it needs to work on.
+- after this response is sent back to the webhook server handler, the request ID is matched against the response ID so that the webhook server knows which of the requests it needs to work on.

 A simple visual of the process flow that utilizes the MutatingAdmissionWebhook is shown here:
 ![Visual of Mutating Admission Webhook flow](/img/request-flow-with-mutating-admission-webhook.png)